-If run in poly style, 1hs2TeX produces LATeX code that makes use of the polytable package, a package that has been specifically designed to fit the needs that arise while formatting Haskell code.
-(If you are interested in the package or think that it might be useful for other purposes, you are welcome to look at the documentation for polytable.
-LINK!!)
+If run in poly style, 1hs2TeX produces LATEX code that makes use of the polytable package, a package that has been specifically designed to fit the needs that arise while formatting Haskell code.
+(If you are interested in the package or think that it might be useful for other purposes, you are welcome to look at the documentation for polytable [1, also distributed with 1hs2TeX as polytable.pdf in the polytable directory].)